QUICK SUMMARY

 Heart Health Risks

-- Hypertension (High Blood Pressure): Heavy metals like lead and cadmium cause vascular stiffness and endothelial dysfunction, leading to chronic high blood pressure.
-Hypertension is a significant risk factor for coronary artery disease and heart failure.
+- Hypertension: Heavy metals like lead and cadmium cause vascular stiffness and endothelial dysfunction, leading to chronic high blood pressure.

-- Atherosclerosis Development: Metals such as cadmium and arsenic promote oxidative stress and inflammation, accelerating plaque buildup in arteries and narrowing blood vessels, which can lead to heart attacks.
+- Atherosclerosis Development: Metals such as cadmium and arsenic promote oxidative stress and inflammation, accelerating plaque buildup in arteries.

-- Cardiotoxicity: Heavy metals, particularly mercury, are toxic to cardiac muscle cells, impairing the heart’s ability to pump blood efficiently and increasing the risk of cardiomyopathy.
+- Cardiotoxicity: Heavy metals, particularly mercury, are toxic to cardiac muscle cells and may impair the heart’s ability to pump blood efficiently.

-- Heart Rhythm Abnormalities: Metals such as mercury and lead disrupt electrical signaling in the heart, causing arrhythmias or irregular heartbeats, which can lead to sudden cardiac events.
+- Heart Rhythm Abnormalities: Metals such as mercury and lead can disrupt electrical signaling in the heart.

 Stroke Risks

-- Hypertension and Stroke: Heavy metal-induced hypertension increases the likelihood of both ischemic (clot-related) and hemorrhagic (bleeding-related) strokes.
+- Hypertension and Stroke: Heavy metal-induced hypertension increases the likelihood of both ischemic strokes and hemorrhagic strokes.

-- Vascular Damage: Metals like arsenic and lead damage blood vessel walls, making them more prone to rupture or blockage, leading to strokes.
+- Vascular Damage: Metals like arsenic and lead can damage blood vessel walls, making them more prone to rupture or blockage.

-- Clot Formation: Heavy metals increase platelet aggregation and disrupt normal clotting mechanisms, raising the risk of ischemic stroke.
+- Clot Formation: Heavy metals may increase platelet aggregation and disrupt normal clotting mechanisms.

-- Neurotoxicity: Metals like mercury and lead damage brain blood vessels and disrupt the blood-brain barrier, making the brain more vulnerable to stroke and other neurological conditions.
+- Neurotoxicity: Metals like mercury and lead can damage brain blood vessels and disrupt the blood-brain barrier.

 Steps to avoid heavy metals in your cleaners